meese-enterprises/redirect-tracker/README.md

 - Executes JavaScript to capture client-side redirects.
 - Runs multiple threads to explore various redirect paths.
 - Stores unique redirect chains in a structured CSV format.
+- Supports resuming from an existing CSV file to continue analysis.
+- Allows custom user-agent strings for testing, or defaults to random user-agent rotation.
+- Saves HTML files of pages for debugging purposes (optional).
+- Terminates execution after detecting 100 duplicate redirect chains.
+- Allows a custom wait time for redirects to complete.

 ## Prerequisites